neurobioinfo/scrnabox/docs/Dataset1.md

 -d ${SCRNABOX_PWD} \
 --steps 1
 ```
 The outputs of the CellRanger _counts_ pipeline are deposited into `~/pipeline/step1`.
-The expression matrix, features, and barcode files outputed by CellRanger are located in `~/pipeline/step1/run/ouput_folder/outs/raw_feature_bc_matrix`.

  - - - -

 ### Step 2: Create Seurat object and remove ambient RNA
-In this Step, we are going to use the CellRanger-generated feature-barcode matrices to produce unique Seurat objects for each of the 11 samples.
-Ambient RNA detection and removal is optional for this Step; however, because [Smajic et al.](https://academic.oup.com/brain/article/145/3/964/6469020) did not perform this analytical procedure we will skip it.
-We will retain genes that were detected in at least three cells and cells that expressed at least 1000 genes. <br />
+In Step 2, we are going to use the CellRanger-generated feature-barcode matrices to produce unique Seurat objects for each of the 11 samples.
+Ambient RNA detection and removal is optional for this step; however, because [Smajic et al.](https://academic.oup.com/brain/article/145/3/964/6469020) did not perform this analytical procedure we will skip it.
 <br />

 For our analysis of the midbrain dataset we set the following execution parameters for Step 2 (`~/pipeline/job_info/parameters/step2_par.txt`):

 |Parameter|Value|